emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week1/day4.md

+---
+title: Working with Poor Links
+day: 4
+language: en
+excerpt: If your brain hasn't turned to mush already, congrats!
+If it has, keep up!
+We're gonna keep moving along.
+---

 # Chapter 1 Day 4 - Working with Poor Links

 Yeah yeah we're back again for more content.
 If your brain hasn't turned to mush already, congrats!
 If it has, keep up!
 We're gonna keep moving along.